OperationFman/travel-blog/README.md

-Neat little TravelBlog i'm working on to improve my HTML and CSS skills, with a little bit of Js before I focus on learning that next.
+Neat little TravelBlog I'm working on to improve my HTML and CSS skills, with a little bit of Js before I focus on learning that next.

 Travel Blog of My Overseas Adventures